Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Problem Formulation

-\paragraph{Representation Consistency Loss} We propose using a second regularization loss between the two networks in order to also enforce consistency between the two graph-based representations (i.e.,~over video shots and screenplay scenes).
-The purpose of this loss is twofold: to improve TP predictions for the two networks, as shown in previous work on contrastive representation learning \cite{oord2018representation,sun2020contrastive,pan2020spatio}, and also to help learn more accurate connections between shots (recall that the shot-based graph serves as input to our trailer generation algorithm; Section~\ref{sec:graph_traversal}).
-In comparison with screenplay scenes, which describe self-contained events in a movie, video shots are only a few seconds long and rely on surrounding context for their meaning.
-We hypothesize that by enforcing the graph neighborhood for a shot to preserve semantics similar to the corresponding screenplay scene, we will encourage the selection of appropriate neighbors in the shot-based graph.
+\paragraph{Representation Consistency Loss} We further use a second regularization loss between the two networks in order to enforce consistency between the two graph-based representations (i.e.,~over video shots and screenplay scenes).
+The purpose of this loss is twofold: to improve TP predictions for the two networks, as shown in previous work on contrastive representation learning \mbox{( \cite{oord2018representation,sun2020contrastive,pan2020spatio})}, and also to help learn more accurate connections between shots (recall that the shot-based graph serves as input to our graph traversal algorithm; Section~\ref{sec:graph_traversal}).
+In comparison with screenplay scenes, which describe self-contained events, video shots are only a few seconds long and rely on surrounding context for their meaning.
+We hypothesize that by enforcing the graph neighborhood for a shot to preserve semantics similar to the corresponding screenplay scene, we will encourage the selection of appropriate neighbors in the shot-level graph (middle part of Figure~\ref{fig:dist_model}).

 We again first address the problem of varying granularity in the representations of the two networks.
 We compute an aggregated scene-level representation $\overline{h_j}$ based on shots $h_i, \dots, h_{i+k}$ via mean pooling and calculate the noise contrastive estimation (NCE; \cite{gutmann2010noise,wu2018unsupervised}) loss for the $j^\mathit{th}$ scene: